AviatrixSystems/avxlabs-docs/ace_pro/docs/lab5.md

 Action Denied
 ```

-The outcome of the filtering will display those domains that were blocked because they were not included in the WebGroup `"two-domains"`.

 ## 10. Remotion of the AWS NAT Gateway

 Now that you have successfully enabled the `Aviatrix Cloud Firewall`, you can get rid of the AWS NAT Gateway.